einshoej/chefs_assistant/DEPLOYMENT.md

 #### AnyList Integration

-Note: AnyList integration requires Node.js, which is not available on Streamlit Community Cloud by default.
-The app will work without it, but recipe importing from AnyList will be disabled.

-For full AnyList support, consider:
-- Self-hosting the application
+The app now includes support for AnyList on Streamlit Community Cloud:

+1. **Node.js Support**: The `packages.txt` file includes Node.js and npm, which will be automatically installed on deployment
+2. **Automatic Setup**: The app will automatically install Node.js dependencies on first run
+3. **Cross-Platform**: The code now detects the platform and adjusts subprocess calls accordingly

+If AnyList features still don't work after deployment:
+- Check the app logs for any Node.js installation errors
+- Verify that the AnyList credentials are correctly configured in secrets
-- Using a Docker deployment
+- Consider alternative deployment methods if issues persist
-- Setting up a separate API service for AnyList

 ### Updating Your App